-Come home to a steaming bowl of Chicken Cacciatore for dinner, with this easy recipe for your slow cooker or crockpot.
+Tuck into a steaming bowl of Chicken Cacciatore for dinner, with this easy recipe for your slow cooker or crockpot

 A slow cooker is ideal for busy people, because you can just leave it to cook dinner while you get on with everything else you have to do.
-And there are lots of other benefits as well, click here to read more about why you need a slow cooker in your kitchen.
+And you’ll find that there are lots of other benefits as well, like the ability to turn cheaper cuts of meat into deliciously tender meals.

-Because I’ve added some new potatoes into this recipe for Chicken Cacciatore, makes it an easy one-pot meal.
-You could just serve it with some crusty bread, ready for dipping into the delicious sauce.
-Or of course, feel free to serve it with some pasta or rice if you prefer.
+I’ve added some new potatoes into this recipe for Chicken Cacciatore, which makes it a really easy one-pot meal.
+You could just serve it with some crusty bread, ready for dipping into the rich sauce.
+Of course, feel free to leave the potatoes out and serve it with some pasta or rice if you prefer.

 I cooked my Chicken Cacciatore in my VonShef 3.5 litre slow cooker*.
 It’s a great family sized slow cooker, ideal for cooking 4-6 portions.

-Put the slow cooker pot in place on its base.
+Put te slow cooker pot in place on its base.

 Cut the new potatoes in half, or into four if they are particularly large new potatoes.
 Spread them evenly over the base of the slow cooker pot.